W. Douglas Catterall

 A co-written article with Laura Cruz of Western Carolina University on teaching a simulation of life in the mid-19th-century Dutch East Indies built around the novel Max Havelaar written by Eduard Douwes Dekker.

-The Migrant's View: The Irvine/Rose Network and the Scots Diaspora in the Atlantic World, c.
-1700-1800, a book-length project focusing on migrant mentalities and the place of the Scots diaspora in the Atlantic world based on a single network's experiences during the intensified 18th-century globalization of European migration patterns.
+The Migrant's View: Seeing an Eighteenth-Century Diasporic World through a Network’s Eyes , a book-length project focusing on migrant mentalities and the place of the Scots diaspora in the Atlantic world based on a single network's experiences during the intensified 18th-century globalization of European migration patterns.
 Currently, I have four pieces related to this project out or accepted for publication ("At Home Abroad: Ethnicity and Enclave in the World of Scots Traders in Northern Europe, c.
 1600-1800"; "Scots Along the Maas, c.
 1570-1800"; "The Worlds of John Rose: A Northeastern Scot's Career in the British Atlantic World, c.
 1740-1800"; and "Settle or Return?
 Exiles and Other Migrants in Northern Europe, 1600-1800").

 "Memory, Resistance and the Body Politic in Early Modern Rotterdam," an essay on the role of social memory in mediating between popular and official perceptions of rioting.